Langtang Trek Cost- Best Package and Perfect Itinerary

-Langtang valley is like heaven surrounds by the majestic Himalayan peaks.
-This valley is often said as “the valley of glacial masses trekking” where you can visit Himalayan glaciers from the lower altitude place.
+Langtang Valley is like heaven surrounds by majestic Himalayan peaks.
+This valley is often said as “the valley of glacial masses trekking” where you can visit Himalayan glaciers from a lower altitude place.
 It also offers pine woodland forests, serene mountain streams, lush green slopes, and an overall enjoyable experience.
 This valley is inside the territory of Langtang National Park.

 The Langtang trek combines spectacular views of the Himalayas with great cultural insights.
 In this trekking, you can enjoy the outstanding views of Mount Langtang Lirung (7246 meters), Dorje Lakpa (6966 meters), Gang Cheenpo (6388 meters), and Ganesh Himal (7429 meters).
 It grants you an opportunity to explore beautiful mountain villages habituated by Tamang People.
 Tamang is one of the major ethnic communities in Nepal.
 The lifestyle of Tamangs who live in the Langtang area is highly influenced by Tibetan Buddhist culture.
 Further in this cultural trek, you will also get to see ancient Buddhist monasteries.

 About the origin of the name ‘Langtang’ of that place, locals tell an interesting legend.
 According to the legend, in ancient times, one of the Buddhist monks called Lama lost his yak.
 When in search of yak he discovered this beautiful valley.
 In the Tibetan language, the word ‘Lang’ means ‘yak’, and ‘tang’ means ‘to follow’.
 As this valley was found when the following yak, later this place called Langtang.
 In the upper part of this valley, we find lots of yaks.
 They are grazing in an open meadow.